VGA core

 | 3BAh | CRT status | read | bit 0 horizontal retrace, bit 3 video pixel output, bit 7 vertical sync (active LOW, the inverse of the VGA/CGA status1 polarity) |

-Graphics mode is 720x348, 1 bit per pixel, monochrome.
-The framebuffer uses a
+The graphics mode is 720x348, with 1 bit for each pixel, in monochrome.
+The

 Limitations

-- The core produces a raster buffer, not an analog VGA signal.
-Effects that rely on a monitor losing sync on a nonstandard line count do not happen; the nonstandard frame is still rendered.
+- The core makes a raster buffer, and not an analog VGA signal.
+A real monitor can lose sync on a nonstandard line count.
+The core does not do this, and it renders the nonstandard frame.

-- VGA planar memory is a separate 256 KB buffer, distinct from Margo's linear VRAM.
+- The VGA planar memory is a separate buffer of 256 KB.
+It is not the linear VRAM of Margo.